marcdiazsan/reana-demo-alice-lego-train-test-run/README.rst

         reanahub/reana-env-aliphysics:vAN-20170521-1 \
         'cd /inputs && ./runTest.sh'

-The example will run for about a minute and will report about validation success:
+The example will run for about a minute and will report the test run validation success or failure:

 .. code-block:: console